barchart/marketdata-api-js/docs/content/subscriptions.md

 connection.on(SubscriptionType.Timestamp, timestampHandler);
 ```

-Remember, you need to pass a reference to the *same* event handler to successfully unsubscribe:
+Remember, the *same* event handler must be used to unsubscribe:

 ```js
 connection.off(SubscriptionType.Timestamp, timestampHandler);